 Advertising mail

-Whether you are allowed to send addressed advertising mail to people depends on the answer to the question of whether they are or are not (yet) existing customers.
-Various rules apply to each answer.
-In addition, you are not allowed to send people (both customers and non-customers) advertising mail if they have objected to receiving such mail.
-And this also applies to non-customers who have been registered in the Postal filter.
+Whether you are allowed to send addressed advertising mail to people depends on the situation.
+In addition, you are not allowed to send people advertising mail if they have objected to receiving such mail.
+This applies to both customers and non-customers.
+You are also not allowed to send advertising mail to non-customers who have been registered in the Postal filter.

 On this page

-Under the General Data Protection Regulation (GDPR), you must then assess if the use of those data is compatible with the original purpose.
-If so, you are allowed to send advertising mail without asking for consent first.
-If this is not the case, you will need consent.
+Do you want to send advertising mail to people whose personal data you previously collected, but for a different purpose?
+Such as selling a product or service?
+According to the GDPR, you must then assess if the use of those data for advertising mail is compatible with the original purpose.
+If so, you may send advertising mail without asking for permission first.
+If not, you need permission.

 In order to make this assessment, the following questions, among others, are important: